EQWorks/mobileSDK-documentation/docs/androidsdk_2.1.1.md

 </td>

-<td>The call returns a BeaconTag or null based on the provided id is valid or not.
+<td>The call returns a BeaconTag or null based on the provided id.

 </td>